Haowq1999/d-PINN-/README.md

 # d-PINN-
 Computational results and Python files for the work "Simple data-driven complex fatigue life prediction inspired by multi-damage physics"

+The proposed d-PINN framework is coded in Python 3.8.12 with the open-source PyTorch 2.1.2 package and Scikit-Learn 1.3.2 package.
+It is worth remarking that our implementation is all done in PyTorch using the Python application programming interface.
+To replicate the results of the case study presented here, interested readers can download the program and data.
+After installing the necessary Python packages, links to the required datasets and Python scripts can be accessed at here.
+All simulations are done using a workstation configured with Windows installed and an Intel(R) Core(TM) i7-14700K CPU at 3.40 GHz, 32 GB of RAM and a GeForce RTX 4070 graphical processing.